TrentR2786/CPE322/lab8/README.md

 ## rpidata Plots

-NOTE: First data point in spreadsheet was deleted to remove outlier.
+NOTE: The first data point in the spreadsheet was deleted to remove the outlier.

 ![plt_final.py Figures 1 and 2](assets/plt_final_1_2.png)